-Results from laboratory evaluation indicate the performance of all the speeds under various experimental conditions.
-Operating the PWM Voltage regulator at 40 % of DC voltage and fertilizer metering shaft will rotate through the DC motor speed of 79.67 RPM equal to 80 RPM with an fertilizer discharge per 30 second in two delivery tubes around 111.74 g min-1, coefficient of variation of 0.06 per cent.
-The voltage increases PWM Voltage regulator at 100 % of DC voltage and fertilizer metering shaft will rotate through the DC motor speed of 198.67 RPM equal to 200 RPM with an fertilizer discharge per 30 second in two delivery tubes around 474 g min-1, coefficient of variation of 0.04 percent.
-Hence it is concluded that increases the fertilizer discharge rate by increasing the PMW voltage regulator voltage and fertilizer metering shaft speed.
-The level of fertilizer hopper filling is also effect fertilizer discharge rate.
+Results from laboratory evaluations indicate the performance of all the speeds under various experimental conditions.
+Operating the PWM voltage regulator at 40% DC voltage capacity, fertilizer metering shaft rotated at a rate of 79.67 RPM equivalent to 80 RPM, with a fertilizer discharge through two delivery tubes per 30 seconds at a rate of 111.74g min-1, with a coefficient of variation of 0.06%.
+The voltage increases PWM Voltage regulator at 100 % of DC voltage and fertilizer metering shaft will rotate through the DC motor speed of 198.67 RPM equal to 200 RPM with a fertilizer discharge per 30 second in two delivery tubes around 474 g min-1, coefficient of variation of 0.04 % In conclusion, the fertilizer discharge rate increases by increasing the voltage of the PMW voltage regulator, voltage and increasing the fertilizer metering shaft speed.
+The l fertilizer hopper filling level is also effected by fertilizer discharge rate.

 Table.4.
 Constrains data of laboratory evaluation of fertilizer applicator